frarixeddu555/WS2812_LED/README.md

 # Issues
-Disclaimer: all my considerations concern the trial without btn signal input.
+**Please note**: all my considerations concern the trial without btn signal input.

 As far as concerned timing requirements, coding a "1" or "0" with high and low pulses seems work fine.
 I attached some oscilloscope's photos in the folder "Oscilloscope output" if you want to check it out.